justboil/admin-one-vue-tailwind/.laravel-guide/README.md

 As mentioned, this guide is WIP - work in progress.
 Contributions open.
 Here's the list of what's missing right now:

 * Pages for resources/Pages/API
-* Pages for resources/Pages/Auth (except Login.vue)
 * Pages for resources/Pages/Profile
-* Unused default Jetstream files list
+* Safe-to-delete unused Jetstream files list